Shift share can be found in the Industry Table, Occupation Table, and Program Table in Analyst and Developer.

 Using Shift Share Analysis

-- An industry may be booming in a region, but shift share reveals that the industry is actually growing even faster at the national level, showing that regional factors probably have little influence on the regional boom.
-Or, shift share may reveal a national decline in that industry, showing a unique regional advantage in that industry that ought to be identified and fostered.
+- An industry may be booming in a region, but shift share reveals that the industry is actually growing even faster at the national level, meaning regional factors probably have little influence on the regional boom.
+Or, shift share may reveal a national decline in that industry, meaning there is a unique regional advantage in that industry that ought to be identified and fostered.